gem/oq-engine/doc/manual/oq-manual.rst

 file to provide the corresponding vulnerability model files:

--  ``structural_vulnerability_file``: this parameter is used to specify the path to the structural vulnerabilitymodel file
+-  ``structural_vulnerability_file``: this parameter is used to specify the path to the structural *Vulnerability Model* file

 -  ``nonstructural_vulnerability_file``: this parameter is used to specify the path to the nonstructuralvulnerabilitymodel file

--  ``contents_vulnerability_file``: this parameter is used to specify the path to the contents vulnerabilitymodel file
+-  ``contents_vulnerability_file``: this parameter is used to specify the path to the contents *Vulnerability Model* file

 -  ``business_interruption_vulnerability_file``: this parameter is used
-   to specify the path to the business interruption vulnerabilitymodel file
+   to specify the path to the business interruption *Vulnerability Model* file

--  ``occupants_vulnerability_file``: this parameter is used to specify the path to the occupants vulnerabilitymodel file
+-  ``occupants_vulnerability_file``: this parameter is used to specify the path to the occupants *Vulnerability Model* file

 It is important that the ``lossCategory`` parameter in the metadata section for each provided vulnerability model file (“structural”,